Ken Swift: Present day

 As of today, Ken Swift is heralded as one of the greatest influences on hip hop culture, and a legend in the b-boying community.
 He travels regularly as a dance competition judge and conducts workshops.
 He has participated in and judged dance competitions throughout the world in countries such as France, Switzerland, Sweden, China, South Africa, Finland, Italy, the Netherlands, Portugal, Spain, Brazil, Venezuela, Norway, Germany, Canada, Japan, Belgium, Russia, Portugal, Australia, New Zealand, the United Kingdom and the throughout the U.S. Ken was a Scholar in Residence at New York University's Hip Hop Education Center from 2014 to 2015.
 He was appointed as an Eminent Artist in the Dance Department at University of California Riverside for the Spring of 2016 and Spring of 2017.
-Currently he has been appointed as a professor of dance at UCLA for the Spring of 2018 & 2019 and is completing his first book entitled, The Art of Breaking; he is also a contributor to The Oxford Handbook of Hip Hop Dance Studies, which is expected to be published in November 2022.
+Currently he is a professor of dance studies at UCLA since 2018 and is completing his first book entitled, The Art of Breaking.
+He is also a contributor to The Oxford Handbook of Hip Hop Dance Studies, which was published in December 2022.